bitwisedesign/SwiftySpell/README.md

 - [ ] Improve the implementation of ignore_capitalization rule (using the suggestions array is not always sufficient)
 - [ ] Improve the implementation of support_flat_case rule (using the suggestions array is not always sufficient)
 - [ ] If the misspelledWord starts with a word from the ignore list, remove it then recheck spelling of the resulting word
-- [ ] Run check/fix on a single file
+- [x] Run check/fix on a single file or multiple files
 - [ ] Add reporter config (xcode (default), json, csv, ...)
 - [ ] Add Severity config (error/warning) for every rule
 - [ ] Enhance the Fix command to list suggestions and ask to choose one (If suggestions array contains more than 1 word)